 National Youth Choir of ScotlandAges: 16 - 25

-Comprising of the most promising young singers from across the country, membership for the National Youth Choir of Scotland is granted by audition to those born, resident or studying in Scotland, or of Scottish descent.
-Led by world-renowned conductor Christopher Bell, the basis of the choir’s activities stem from a week-long residential course in Edinburgh.
-During the residential course the repertoire for the year ahead is learnt and choir members receive vocal tuition and singing lessons.
+Comprised of the most promising young singers from across the country, membership for the National Youth Choir of Scotland is granted by audition to those born, resident or studying in Scotland, or of Scottish descent.
+Led by world-renowned conductor Christopher Bell, the basis of the choir’s activities stems from a week-long residential course in Edinburgh.
+During the residential course, the repertoire for the year ahead is learnt and choir members receive vocal tuition and singing lessons.

 Donald Runnicles, OBE